 Different styles call for different weights of fabric.
 It has to do with drape or how it hangs on the body; how structured, how tailored, how flowing, how soft.

 Knowing what different fabrics are called will help you tremendously when selecting fabric for a pattern especially if you have to buy fabric online.
 I keep a swatch book to help me remember what certain fabrics are called and what they feel like.
-This is really helpful when I have fabric in my stash that I can’t remember what exactly it is.
-I compare it to swatches in my swatch book and feel what it is similar to (if not a perfect match).
+This is really helpful when I have fabric in my stash that I can’t remember what it is exactly.
+I compare it to swatches in my swatch book and feel what it’s similar to (if not a perfect match).
 Then I can check the fabric suggestions on the pattern.

 Visit fabric stores carrying apparel fabrics to learn fabric names and characteristics, ask the staff if you have any questions.
 Some online fabric stores have a swatch service.
 Order swatches and label them.
 Keep them in your own swatch book or swatch filing system for future reference.